The Mouth-Body Connection

 Diabetes & Blood Sugar Control

-Individuals with diabetes are more susceptible to contracting infections, which may explain why so many affected by diabetes also suffer from periodontal disease.
+Individuals with diabetes are more susceptible to contracting infections.
+This may explain why so many affected by diabetes also suffer from periodontal disease.
 This relationship with gum disease goes both ways, as research shows that those with periodontal disease may find it more difficult to control their blood sugar.
 Severe gum disease has the chance to increase blood sugar, which puts individuals with diabetes at an increased risk for diabetic complications.

 Potential Pregnancy Problems

-Get an Appointment Today!
+Schedule an Appointment Today!